-An excellent pit stop in Roald Dahl’s home village, with a lovely large garden to the rear that backs onto the local cricket ground.
-The interior is attractive if slightly lacking in character, but there’s no doubting the quality of the food.
+An excellent pit stop in Roald Dahl’s home village, The Cross Keys is a charming, simple pub with a reputation for great food.
 You’re spoilt for choice for walks here – little ones might enjoy a stroll through the village seeing The Red Pump Garage petrol station (the inspo for the garage in Danny, The Champion of the World), the library where Matilda spent her time while her mum was playing bingo in Aylesbury, or Angling Spring wood which gave Dahl the idea for of Fantastic Mr Fox.
 There are various circular walks that take in the Misborne Valley, and slightly further afield Coombe Hill and it’s spectacular views.
-Options too for pubs – it’s also worth trying the homely charms of The Cross Keys in the middle of the High St.

 The Crooked Billet, Stoke Row

 Some of the prettiest countryside in South Oxfordshire wraps itself around this lovely gem of a pub.
 Its claim to fame is as a former Dick Turpin hang out and in the Nineties as the bangers-and-mash venue for Kate Winslet’s wedding to Jim whatshisname – today it’s still massively successful locally with its higgledy piggledy charms and fantastic gastro fare.
 There’s an intriguing 5 mile walk from Stoke’s Row to Maharajah’s Well, literally an Indian well given to the village by the Maharajah of Benares in 1863 as a gift.